 dunetpc version, the packages I have suggested should be sufficient.
 If any of the packages you have checked out are based on develop, then all bets are off: you need a full checkout of the entire distribution.

-#12 Updated by Christopher Green 10 months ago
+#12 Updated by Christopher Green about 1 year ago

 Addendum to answer your other question: I would be surprised if you could "make it so you only need"

 larreco checked out locally, since that would imply that you weren't using any plugins that used

 larreco in your invocation of the